novoda/gradle-static-analysis-plugin/docs/advanced-usage.md

 ## Consume rules from an artifact
-In order to reuse your rules among multiple projects or to easily use an open source rule set, we added support for consuming the rules for all supported tools from a maven artifact.
+In order to reuse your rules among multiple projects or to easily use an open source rule set, we added support for consuming the rules for all supported tools from a Maven artifact.

 ### Rules artifact
-A rule artifact is just a bundle of files that is published on a maven repository as artifact.
+A rule artifact is just a bundle of files that is published on a Maven repository as artifact.
 An example of how to do that can be be found [here](https://github.com/novoda/novoda/blob/master/scaffolding/build.gradle).
 In this case we bundle the files as jar using the using the [java plugin](https://docs.gradle.org/current/userguide/java_plugin.html) and publish it using our [bintray-release plugin](https://github.com/novoda/bintray-release).

 ### How to define a dependency from a rules artifact
 In order to access the files inside a rule artifact you have to first define an entry in the `rules {}` extension of the plugin.
-An entry is defined by a name and a maven coordinate, as follows:
+An entry is defined by a name and a Maven coordinate, as follows:
 ```
 staticAnalysis {
     rules {